 “That’s not to say it was without sacrifice, because I do love my purses and my shoes,” she jokes.

 Although she loved this season of her life, she acknowledges that there were times when it was difficult.
-Her husband, Greg, is an extremely busy executive who travels a lot for his career—sometimes being gone from home 200 of 365 days.
+Her husband, Greg, is an extremely busy executive who travels a lot for his career—sometimes being gone from home 200+ days of the year.
 Greg has worked in many capacities of the music industry, from Record Exec to Artist Manager.
 It’s a demanding career that, for Pam, dictated an even stronger reason for her to remain out of the workplace.

-Life as a stay at home mom was not easy, and it could be lonely.
+Life as a SAHM was not easy, and it could be lonely.
 What she had envisioned was a bit different than reality.

 Because it could be so often lonely, and because she believed it was important to find “a place for just you in your heart of hearts so that you don’t lose yourself,” she started volunteering at a pediatrician’s office.